 In many situations, especially when a woman is in her late 30s or early 40s, infertility may result from a decrease in ovarian function and a subsequent fall in egg quality.
 In the event of a severe compromise in ovarian function, successful pregnancy is very unlikely.
 A treatment that often offers an excellent chance of success is to use eggs from a donor who is capable of producing good-quality eggs.
 While donor egg treatment is more complex from medical, psychological, and ethical viewpoints, it's one that provides a very good chance for a healthy pregnancy.

-In addition to the ability to utilize fresh donor eggs in a cycle, Shady Grove Fertility is one of more than 20 practices that have collaborated to freeze and "bank" eggs from anonymous egg donors.
+In addition to the ability to utilize fresh donor eggs in a cycle, Shady Grove Fertility is one of more than 20 practices that have collaborated to freeze and "bank" eggs from unidentified egg donors.
 The eggs are then cataloged to provide patients with a diverse range of donors to choose from.

 Intracytoplasmic Sperm Injection (ICSI)